-This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 8.
-This site recommends that you use a special system, devised for this site, that makes it possible to run WordPerfect for DOS under 64-bit versions of Windows.
+This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7 and Windows 8.
+This site recommends that you use one of two special systems devised for this site that make this possible: either the new vDos-based vDosWP system or the older DOSBox-based WP-64 system.
 Information about other methods of running WordPerfect for DOS under 64-bit Windows may also be found on this site.

 This site provides methods for running WordPerfect for DOS on Macintosh computers.
 You do not have to give up WordPerfect for DOS if you switch to a Mac.
 See this site's method for running WordPerfect for DOS under OS X.

 If you use, or plan to use, WordPerfect for DOS on a Windows XP computer, read this site's step-by-step installation guide.
 For further advice on making WPDOS run efficiently, study the whole of this site's Windows XP page, especially the list of potential problems and limitations.